 The usage of white space is heavily encouraged, especially when using traditional print as a way to save on ink.
-White should predominatly be used as backgrounds on the vast majority of digital and traditional materials as it allows for easier legibility.
-When using large amounts of text, it is preferable to always revert to black text on a white background and not white text on a blue background.
+White should predominantly be used as backgrounds on the vast majority of digital and traditional materials as it allows for easier legibility.
+When using a page of text, it is preferable to always revert to black text on a white background and not white text on a blue background.
+Single-spaced normal margins are acceptable for default document use.